-For up-to-date contact information for Academic Advisors, students and faculty can check the AGS portion of the ENC Portal (http://portal.enc.edu/).
+Academic Advisors are available by phone, email, online conference, or in-person by appointment.
+For up-to-date contact information for Academic Advisors, students and faculty can check the AGS portion of the ENC Portal (https://portal.enc.edu/).

-2.07 COURSE REGISTRATION
+2.07 CLASS SCHEDULES